amparoamparo/portfolio/README.md

 The initial styling for mobile devices, following a mobile-first approach, has been implemented.

+#### ✅ Desktop styling

+The styling for desktops and larger screens has been implemented.

 ### What I'm working on

-#### 👷‍♀️ Tablet and desktop styling
+#### 👷‍♀️ Tablet styling

-The layout and styling for tablets, desktops, and larger screens are currently in progress to ensure a consistent experience across different viewports.
+The layout and styling for tablets is currently in progress to ensure a consistent experience across different viewports.

 ### Future plans

-Needless to say, I will be adding projects and an "About" section in the near future.
+Needless to say, in the near future, I'll be adding:

+- projects, and

+- an "About" section.

 In addition, I plan to implement the following enhancements: